 Benchmark (Comparator): The fund managers choose the benchmark, which may be an index or a sector, as a comparator for the fund's performance, but they do not have to replicate its composition.
-The benchmark is not used for any other purpose, such as, for example, to serve as a reference when setting performance fees.
+The benchmark is not used for any other purpose, such as, for example, to serve as a reference when setting performance fees

 Bond: A loan in the form of a security, usually issued by a government or company.
 It normally pays a fixed rate of interest (also known as a coupon) over a given time period, at the end of which the initial amount borrowed is repaid.

 Cash equivalents: Deposits or investments with similar characteristics to cash.
 Consumer prices index (CPI): An index used to measure inflation, or the rate at which prices for a basket of goods and services bought by households change.
-The contents of the basket are meant to be representative of products and services consumer stypically spend money on, and are updated regularly.
+The contents of the basket are meant to be representative of products and services consumers typically spend money on, and are updated regularly.
 Convertible bonds: Fixed income securities (bonds) that can be exchanged for predetermined amounts of company shares at certain times during their life.
 Corporate bonds: Fixed income securities issued by a company.
-They are also known as bonds and on ffre higher interest payments than bonds issued by governments as 'treqit."
+They are also known as bonds and can offer higher interest payments than bonds issued by governments as they are often considered more risky.
+Also referred to by investors as "credit."